Vishakha1001/OIBSIP1/README.md

 OIBSIP1
-Digital Library mananagement project: this project is developed using java
+Digital Library Mananagement Project: this project is developed using java